gazebosim/gz-transport/tutorials/07_relay.md

 cd ign-transport/example/build
 ```

-Back to your guest, make sure that you have Ignition Tools and net-tools
+Back on your host, make sure that you have Ignition Tools and net-tools
 installed:
 ```
 sudo apt install ignition-tools net-tools